-This Romanian potato salad - salata orientala - is the one potato salad my grandmother used to make a lot, the only potato salad she ever made, I think.
-Everybody in Romania makes it, you could call this Potato Salad with Eggs, Olives and Gherkins a national dish.
+This Romanian potato salad - salata orientala - is the one potato salad my grandmother used to make a lot, the only one she ever made, I think.
+Everybody in Romania makes it, you could call this Romanian potato salad a national dish.

 What are the best potatoes for potato salad?

 There are so many sorts of potatoes out there; how do you know which ones are best for salad?

 Well, the easiest answer would be: definitely NOT floury potatoes, this kind of potatoes will fall apart when cooked and the salad will be a mess.
 Floury potatoes are best when making mashed potatoes or baked potatoes, for instance.
 You can also use them to make creamy soups, gnocchi or potato dumplings.

 Use a waxy sort of potatoes for potato salad.
 They contain less starch than floury potatoes and will keep their shape best when cooked.
 Look for red potatoes, new or fingerling potatoes.
 Waxy potatoes are also suitable for roasting, boiling, gratins or casseroles.

 The in-between type or all-purpose potatoes could be used as well.
 They have a medium starch content and can be used for pretty much anything.
 These are the sort of potatoes I buy most of the times, I always have some in the cellar.